Metal Bending by David Penn, Hoang Doan, and Danny Goldsmith

 Cons

-Not recommended for absolute beginners in coin magic
+Not recommended for beginners without prior experience in similar routines

 Effect